DavidNeveziStrango/ubervvald/README.md

 1. Q: CUDA out of memory.

     A: Try restarting your system.
 CUDA does not free memory in certain situations, especially when intrerrupting execution.
 You may also try utilizing `torch.cuda.empty_cache()` as much as possible.

+## Citation
+If you plan to do academic research using the library please cite the repository as shown by Github.

 ## License
 Ubervvald is mostly licensed under [Apache License 2.0](LICENSE) but there are some portions of code which were required to be sublicensed with the same one [see example](ubervvald/_utils.py#L145).